 It is wonderful that you are here seeking information about our school.
 Many have gone before you, and they too started where you are now; looking for information about our tradition, programs and degrees.
 Let’s start here:

 The mission of the school is to prepare candidates for professional ministry in the Roman Catholic Church, for careers in theological education, and to provide opportunities for enhancing knowledge of Christian faith and the practice of ministry.

 You will find this mission integrated into every course, liturgy, conversation, assignment, and degree program at FST.
 You will also discover the school’s structure and pedagogy deeply rooted in the tradition of St. Francis and St. Clare of Assisi.
-Our entire staff, administration, Board of Regents and Trustees, the Academic Dean and the President of FST share this vision.
-When you study here, you also become part of it.
+Our staff, administration, Board of Regents and Trustees, Academic Dean and President share this vision.
+When you study here, you also become part of this Franciscan fabric.

 The Order of Friars Minor (Franciscans)

 The Franciscan School of Theology is part of the worldwide Catholic religious Order of Friars Minor, founded in 1209, commonly known as the Franciscans.
 It operates under the Order’s Rule, approved in 1223, and in obedience to its Supreme Moderator, Fr.
 Jose Rodriguez Carballo, OFM, Minister General.
 The Franciscan Minister General resides in Rome, and is directly subject to the Holy Father, belonging by tradition to the Papal Household.
 He also serves as a member of the Holy See’s Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, whose direction and assistance are a great benefit to the Order itself.